 Today, his foreign currency account integrates the ability to send and receive money in the currencies in which he frequently conducts business.
 He can buy from suppliers using Chinese renminbi and receive payments from customers in their own currencies directly into his Canadian-based bank account.
 When the exchange rate is strong, he converts the foreign currencies in his account to Canadian dollars quickly and affordably.

-If you’re unsure of the timing of your foreign currency payments, many banks allow you to go into a balance deficit temporarily on specific currencies.
-This overdraft can help accommodate the unpredictability of international transactions, though you may be on the hook for fees.
+Overdraft protection.
+If you’re unsure of the timing of your foreign currency payments, many banks allow you to go into a temporary deficit on specific currencies.
+Although you may be on the hook for fees.

 Account fees.
 Ask for a complete list of fees to avoid the surprise of a high maintenance fee each month on your account.
 Look also for processing or handling fees on specific currencies and transactions.